 The objective of this course is to explore topics related to the practical aspects of networks, thereby familiarizing students with the various network components.
 The course provides an understanding of the network design and analysis as well as network architecture, including requirements validation and traceability.
-Students will be introduced to and analvzing. developing. validating requirements regarding the network architecture, in addition to network management principles and performance evaluation.
+Students will be introduced to analyzing, developing, and validating requirements regarding the network architecture, in addition to network management principles and performance evaluation.
+PREREQ: CPCS-371 gies, and the Web.
+Topics include HTTP protocols, Web protocols, TCP/IP networks, Web services and standards.